ShareChat: A Dataset of Chatbot Conversations in the Wild: Introduction

-In this study, we address these gaps by constructing a large scale, multi platform corpus of authentic user-LLM conversations.
-We compile \textbf{142,808 conversations} with more than \textbf{660,293 interaction turns} from five widely used platforms: Claude, Perplexity, Grok, ChatGPT, and Gemini.
-All conversations are collected from URLs that users chose to share publicly on the respective platforms, spanning more than twenty months of AI chat usage (April 2023 to October 2025) and covering 101 distinct languages.
-The dataset therefore captures authentic usage patterns from a diverse, global user base, rather than simulated prompts or tasks designed by researchers.
-Each conversation record contains the complete sequence of user and assistant turns, along with platform specific metadata such as, when available, timestamps, model thinking traces, or source links attached by the interface.
-The data collection is done under IRB approval (\#28569).
+In this study, we address these gaps by constructing a large scale, multi-platform corpus of authentic user-LLM conversations.
+We compiled \textbf{142,808 conversations} with more than \textbf{660,293 interaction turns} from five widely used platforms: ChatGPT, Perplexity, Grok, Gemini, and Claude, as shown in Table~\ref{table:comprehensive_comparison}.
+All conversations were collected from URLs that users chose to share publicly on the respective platforms, spanning more than thirty months of chatbot usage (April 2023 to October 2025) and covering 95 distinct languages.
+As \textsc{ShareChat} relies on \textit{post-hoc} sharing, it therefore captures authentic usage patterns from a diverse, global user base, rather than simulated prompts or tasks designed by researchers.
+Each conversation record contains the complete sequence of user and assistant turns, along with platform-specific metadata, when available, timestamps, model thinking traces, or source links attached by the interface.
+Table~\ref{table:features} outlines the distinct data attributes captured across the five platforms, and the details are shown in Appendix~\ref{ssec:platform}.
+Data collection is done with IRB approval.

-To demonstrate the specific utility of \textsc{ShareChat}, besides describing the basic statistics of the corpus, we present three illustrative case studies, each designed to leverage \textsc{ShareChat}'s unique features to overcome the limitation of prior resources.
-First, we perform \textbf{conversation completeness analysis}, where we label whether specific user intentions are fully addressed.
-This utilizes \textsc{ShareChat}'s high \textbf{interaction depth} to capture the resolution of complex goals often obscured in shorter, shallow exchanges.
-Second, we carry out \textbf{source domain analysis} that connects assistant responses to external resources surfaced by platforms like Perplexity and Grok.
-This leverages our preservation of \textbf{non-textual metadata} to evaluate how models ground their claims, which is a dimension absent in text-only datasets.
-Third, we conduct \textbf{temporal analysis} to examine response time and engagement patterns.
-This exploits our native \textbf{turn-level timestamps} to reveal authentic real-world interaction rhythms, free from the temporal distortions often introduced by \textbf{observer bias} in monitored settings.
-Together, these analyses highlight the value of a multi-platform, multi-turn, and multi-lingual conversation corpus for understanding real user experiences with LLMs.
+To demonstrate the specific utility of \textsc{ShareChat}, besides describing the basic statistics of the corpus, we present three illustrative case studies.
+First, we perform conversation completeness analysis to assess if user intentions are fully addressed, leveraging \textsc{ShareChat}'s high interaction depth to capture complex goal resolutions.
+Second, we conduct source domain analysis to evaluate how models ground claims, utilizing preserved non-textual metadata to study citation behaviors.
+Third, we execute temporal analysis using turn-level timestamps, to reveal authentic interaction rhythms and engagement patterns.